uwcmg/CMG_seqr/README.md

 A place for CMG seqr testing for potential users and tutorials, scripts to load data, issues...

 # QuickStart
-## Our CMG server location is
+## Our INTRANET CMG server location is
 rainier.gs.washington.edu:8000

 ## The Macarthur lab Github site is here:

 https://github.com/macarthur-lab/seqr/

+## ACCESS REMOTELY - SSH -L
-## To access seqr remotely (at home) from a shell without VOL6 access (must copy files locally or to cloud to use Data)
+###To access seqr remotely (at home) from a shell without VOL6 access (must copy files locally or to cloud to use Data)

 This is very slow and limits to nmber of users to the number of display ids - not ideal